ConsenSys/doc.pantheon/docs/HowTo/Get-Started/System-Requirements.md

-title: System Requirements
+title: Hyperledger Besu System Requirements
 description: System requirements to sync and run Besu
 <!--- END of page meta data -->

 # System Requirements

-The system requirements for Besu depend on a number of factors:
+The system requirements for Hyperledger Besu depend on a number of factors:

 * Size of the world state for the network
 * Number of transactions submitted to network